changlinli/intro-to-technical-ai-safety-slides/basic_linear_algebra_exercises/exercises.md

 .

-Show that there is a way to view the collection of all polynomials as a vector space and a way to view differentiation as a linear operator.
+Show that there is a way to view the collection of all polynomials as a vector space $P$ and a way to view differentiation as a linear operator $f : P \to P$.
 What are the vector addition and scalar multiplication operators?
 Using that can you show that differentiation obeys the linear laws for vector addition and scalar multiplication?

 Let's restrict our attention to only those polynomials which have degree less than or equal to 4.
 That is only polynomials of the form